DEADLINE EXTENDED TO JUNE 29!

 - The Middle East Institute will endeavor to credit all photographs with the caption "Person's Name" when the full name is available.

-- Additionally, one large print of each winning photograph will be auctioned at the 2017 Annual Banquet and Conference to benefit The Middle East Institute.
+- Additionally, one large print of each winning photograph will be auctioned at the 2018 Annual Gala to benefit The Middle East Institute.
 MEI does not reserve the right to reproduce any submission for sale beyond the aforementioned event.

 In the event that the operation, security, or administration of the Photo Contest is impaired in any way, Sponsor may, in its sole discretion, either: (a) suspend the Photo Contest to address the impairment and then resume the Photo Contest; or (b) award the prize(s) from among the eligible entries received up to the time of the impairment.
 Sponsor reserves the right, in its sole discretion, to disqualify and seek damages from any individual who tampers with the operation of the Photo Contest, violates these Official Rules, or acts in a disruptive or unsportsmanlike manner.
 Sponsor’s failure to enforce any term of these Official Rules shall not constitute a waiver of that provision.
 Proof of sending any communication to Sponsor by mail shall not be deemed proof of receipt of that communication by Sponsor.
 In the event of a dispute as to the owner of an online entry, the authorized account holder of the e-mail address used to enter will be deemed to be the owner.
 The Photo Contest is subject to federal, state, and local laws and regulations and is void where prohibited.